erlangbureau/wolfmq/README.md

 **Wolfmq features:**
 * Automatic creation and closing of the queues
 * Use any term as a queue id
+* Processes messages in the order in which they come
-* Run different queues on different supervisors
+* Run different groups of queues on different supervisors
 * By default, the queue is a task processor, but you can change behaviour